himmelblau-idm/intune-spec/intune-spec.md

    - The response body contains a `policyStatuses` array.
 If no actions are pending or applicable, this array is empty.
    - The schema of individual `policyStatuses` entries is currently undocumented and may vary based on tenant policy configurations and device state.

-This endpoint is intended for polling the current policy enforcement state and does not initiate compliance evaluation or configuration deployment.
-Clients should ensure the device has completed enrollment and reported host details before using this endpoint.
+This endpoint is used to report the current compliance status of policies and does not trigger policy enforcement.
+Clients should ensure that devices have fetched the latest policy definitions via the [`policies`](#policies) endpoint before submitting compliance status reports.

 ### 2.1.4 Intune Service Endpoint Discovery